This post may contain affiliate links. Read my full disclosure policy.

 Notes

-- Optional: Serve with crusty bread.
+- Serve with crusty bread.
 I like to cut a loaf of good quality garlic or rosemary bread into thick slices, arrange on a baking sheet, drizzle with olive oil and fresh rosemary sprigs, and bake in a 400F oven until toasty, or even better, grill the bread.

 - If you are going gluten-free, try adding a cup of cooked cannellini beans to the stew for added heartiness, instead of serving with bread.